mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/use-kcl-from-kubectl/index.md

 sample-kubernetes-tutorial-z9hqw   1/1     Running   0          47s
 ```

-Now when we know the pod name we can check the logs
+When we know the pod name we can check the logs.

 ```
 kubectl -n workspacetest-r69q2 logs sample-kubernetes-tutorial-z9hqw -f
 ```

-Waiting for the cluster to be provisioned
+Waiting for the cluster to be provisioned.

 ```
 $ kubectl -n workspacetest-r69q2 get konvoycluster -w